 Nukeproof has another EWS-caliber bike up to its sleeves, and it’s the Nukeproof Giga.
 This bike has just been released this year and is the brand’s super enduro bike.

 It functions like their iconic Mega, but this one’s more capable of harsher terrains thanks to its beefier build and longer travel suspension.
-This has 180 mm of travel up front and at the rear, made possible by a Fox 38 and Fox X2 shock.
+This has 180 mm of travel up front and rear, made possible by a Fox 38 and Fox X2 shock.

-The great Sam Hill also used this bike for the first at the recently held Enduro World Series at the Dolomites, Italy a month ago.
+The great Sam Hill also used this bike for the first at the recently held Enduro World Series at the Dolomites, Italy, a month ago.
 So if you’re up to getting this bike just to get a feel of the world’s greatest mountain biker’s bike, then this one’s a good choice.

 - This is a super enduro bike.
 This means that it’s more capable than the regular enduro bike.

 - It was used by Sam Hill for the first time in the Enduro World Series.
 That fact speaks for itself.

 - It feels like a downhill bike because of its long suspension travel.
 This means it is very plush and smooth even in the roughest of trails.